bwcastillo/CI_CensusCanada2021/README.md

-# Extracting variables of Interest for Confidence Interval Census 2021 Canada - Dissemination Area scales
+# Extracting variables of interest for Confidence Interval Census 2021 Canada - Dissemination Area scale.

 ### Introduction

 A lot of the 2021 Census variables do not show up the 100% of the population, rather it responds to a small sample that expresses an uncertainty in their values that can be managed with a *Confidence Interval (CI)*. **Stats Canada** has published an article *Why to use Confidence Interval* [Understanding Confidence Intervals (CI)](https://www12.statcan.gc.ca/census-recensement/2021/ref/98-20-0001/982000012021003-eng.cfm).
 To date (February 2023) is hard to obtain these databases in *data frames* format, it is because the original databases come in sort of huge cross tables that, would require to be manipulated in database management as **PostgreSQL** or any other.

 This **Github** repository stores the code that allows extracting specific variables, however, its documentation works as a methodology to follow up if other variables are required to extract.
+You should specify your variables of interest in *chunks* 11 and 19, I did notes indicating where the changes should be done.

 ### Part 1: Creating the environment to extract data.